The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 This remains true for Yorkie puppies of all sizes, including so-called teacup Yorkies.
 As long as the puppy is healthy and developing normally, Yorkie shedding patterns should remain very consistent throughout their lifespan.

 There are four key areas you need to address to prevent Yorkie shedding: nutrition, skin health, grooming, and exercise.
 You can learn more about them in our guide to Yorkie hair loss, but we’ll touch on them below.

 Diet & nutrition

 Nutrition is a key factor in preventing abnormal Yorkshire Terrier shedding.
 A diet balanced in Omega 3 fatty acids, Omega 6 fatty acids, zinc, vitamin B7, and other nutrients will promote healthy hair follicles and stronger hair.

-In addition to a balanced diet, supplements like fish oil or a Phytoplankton supplement contain many of the essential nutrients that cultivate general health, immune resiliency and help improve coat strength.
+In addition to feeding your Yorkie a balanced diet, supplements like fish oil or a Phytoplankton supplement contain many of the essential nutrients that cultivate holistic health, a good immune system, and help improve coat strength.

 Allergies and parasites pose a particular risk to your dog’s coat.
 If left unchecked, parasites and allergies can cause inflamed, irritated skin.
 Inflamed skin and complications from parasites often lead to scratching, infections, and other issues which may result in significant hair loss.

 Identifying Yorkie allergens is an important first step.
 Once identified, treatment with mediation or simple contact avoidance will help prevent allergic reactions and reduce the resulting skin irritation.

 If parasites are present, it is important to identify the type and seek treatment quickly to prevent it from gaining too strong a foothold in your dog’s skin.
 Many parasites, like ear mites and ticks, are treatable with simple solutions that can be implemented at home or with the help of your vet.